 Before you purchase your SR22 certificate, you’ll want to assure you’ve shopped around for cheap car insurance quotes.
 While it can be difficult to find a good rate with a DUI, it’s not impossible.
-Being a first-time offender will work in your favor as well as working with an insurance professional to compare your options.
-An SR22 certificate lasts three years, and a DUI in South Carolina will stay with your insurance policy for the same amount of time.
+Being a first-time offender will work in your favor as well as working with an insurance professional to compare car insurance options.
+An SR22 certificate lasts three years and a DUI in South Carolina will stay with your insurance policy for the same amount of time.

-Cheapest Car Insurance for SC Speeding or Distracted Driving Tickets
+Cheapest Car Insurance for Drivers With Tickets in South Carolina

-Another driving habit that can negatively affect your insurance rates are speeding tickets and distracted driving.
-According to the National Highway Traffic Safety Administration (NHTSA), in 2018, more than 970 auto accidents were the result of distracted driving in South Carolina.
+Other driving habits that can negatively affect your insurance rates are speeding tickets and distracted driving.
 Being responsible for an accident can increase your insurance policy by several hundred or thousands of dollars.

 Distracted driving could lead to a reckless driving ticket, which could add up to six demerit points to your record and an increase to your policy for up to three years.
 If you find yourself needing insurance after a distracted driving ticket, the easiest way to save money is to shop insurance policies, as each insurance company will penalize getting a ticket differently.

-Cheapest Car Insurance Companies in SC for Drivers With Bad Credit
+Cheapest Car Insurance Companies in South Carolina for Drivers With Bad Credit

 Some states will put more weight on a credit score than others.
 Assuring you keep a healthy credit score can help lower your insurance premiums throughout your lifetime.

-Cheapest Car Insurance Companies in South Carolina for Seniors
+Cheapest Car Insurance in South Carolina for Seniors

-According to the NHTSA, in South Carolina, 16% of fatal accidents affect drivers age 65 and older, which is 2% lower than the national average.
-Still, senior drivers are considered high risk because of the potential for slower reaction times and lapsed judgment on the road.
+According to the NHTSA, in South Carolina, 13.8% of fatal accidents affect drivers age 65 and older.
+Senior drivers are considered high risk because of the potential for slower reaction times and lapsed judgment on the road.
 All drivers in South Carolina are required to renew their licenses every eight years, regardless of age.